zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 #### bi-variate function evaluations

-Using the shortint types offers the possibility to evaluate bi-variate functions, i.e., functions that takes two ciphertexts as input.
-This requires choosing a parameter set such that the carry buffer size is at least as large as the message one i.e., PARAM\_MESSAGE\_X\_CARRY\_Y with X <= Y.
+Using the shortint types offers the possibility to evaluate bi-variate functions, or functions that take two ciphertexts as input.
+This requires choosing a parameter set such that the carry buffer size is at least as large as the message (i.e., PARAM\_MESSAGE\_X\_CARRY\_Y with X <= Y).

 Here is a simple code example: